Contrasting Ozon (OZON) & Its Peers

 |1.53%

-This is a breakdown of current recommendations and price targets for Ozon and its competitors, as reported by MarketBeat.
+This is a breakdown of recent ratings and target prices for Ozon and its peers, as provided by MarketBeat.

 |Sell Ratings